Biochemistry, Cell and Systems Biology

 Systems and computational biology

-Analysing ‘Big Data’ in order to address research questions requires a highly specialised level of computing and statistical expertise.
-Our Computational Biology Facility (CBF) houses the expertise to analyse big data, working on projects from across the globe.
-Much of the activity in this area is devoted to large data analyses, including multi-omics integration to permit systems-level modelling of highly complex biological systems.
+Analysing 'Big Data' for research requires specialised computing and statistical expertise.
+Our Computational Biology Facility (CBF) excels in this, working on projects from across the globe.
+We focus on large data analyses, including multi-omics integration, to enable systems-level modelling of complex biological systems.

 Photosynthesis, plants and crops